MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 ## EC2 Placement Groups

 Normally when you launch EC2 instance its physical location is selected by AWS, placing it on whatever EC2 host makes the most sense.
-Placement groups allow you to influence placement.

 There are 3 types of placement groups for EC2:
 * Cluster - pack instances close together.
+When you create a cluster placement group, they are generally launched in the same rack, sometimes in the same host.
+Placement groups allow you to influence placement.
+All members of cluster group have direct connections to each other - fast bandwidth.
 * Spread - keep instances separated.
 * Partition - groups of instances spread apart (for replicated and distributed applications).